cugbo/Dynamic-in-ts-linear-Model/README.md

 - **Lectures** will cover theoretical foundations and mathematical derivations.
 - **Practical sessions** (if available) will include applied exercises and hands-on projects to reinforce concepts.

-## Notes
-Some materials are currently marked as "Not available" and will be uploaded as the course progresses.

 ---

-This README gives an organized overview of the topics and structure of the course, based on the image's contents.